This post contains affiliate links. Please see our disclosure policy.

 • Wrap half of the dough in plastic wrap, and store it in the fridge until you are ready to use it.

-• Dust a work surface with the either all purpose flour or confectioners’ sugar.
-Roll out one half of the cookie dough until it is ¼ inch thick.
+• Dust a work surface lightly with the either all purpose flour or confectioners’ sugar.
+Roll out one half of the cookie dough until it is 1/4-inch thick.

-• Lightly coat cookie cutters of your choice in all purpose flour or confectioners’ sugar, then cut out shapes from the dough.
+• Lightly dip the cookie cutters of your choice in all purpose flour or confectioners’ sugar, then cut out shapes from the dough.

 • Transfer the cookies to the prepared baking sheets, spacing them 2-3 inches apart.

-• Place the cookie sheets in the freezer for about 10 minutes to ensure the dough is cold when it goes into the oven.
+• Place the cookie sheets in the fridge for 20 minutes or freezer for about 10 minutes to ensure the dough is cold when it goes into the oven.
 This will helps the cookies maintain their shape and prevent spreading while they bake

-• Bake the cookies on the oven’s middle rack for 9 to 11 minutes.
+• Bake the cookies on the middle rack for 9 to 11 minutes.

 • The edges of the cookies should begin to slightly turn light gold.
 Be careful not to over bake the cookies.